 We are passionate about helping people build better futures.
 Every day, all over the country, our financial advisers and distribution partners give clear financial advice to individuals, small to medium-sized enterprises (SMEs) and corporates.
 We are there for people when they need us most.
-In 2021, we paid out €281 million (2020: €272 million) in claims to our customers and their families affected by injury, illness and death.
-We paid €163 million (2020: €153 million) in 2,208 (2020: 2,093) life insurance claims, a further €53 million (2020: €50 million) in specified illness cover claims and another €59 million (2020: €64 million) in income protection claims.
+In 2023, we paid out €376 million (2022: €336 million) in claims to our customers and their families affected by injury, illness and death.
+We paid €239 million (2022: €205 million) in 2,869 (2022: 2,500) life insurance claims, a further €68 million (2022: €70 million) in specified illness cover claims and another €61 million (2022: €56 million) in income protection claims.

-At the end of 2021, we had €27.9 billion (2020: €23.7 billion) in funds under management for our pension customers and during 2021, we made payments related to pension products of €1.4 billion (2020: €1.1 billion).
+At the end of 2023, we had €31.3 billion (2022: €27.6 billion) in funds under management for our pension customers and during 2023, we made payments related to pension products of €1.8 billion (2022: €1.3 billion).

-Our key investment funds range is Irish Life Multi Asset Portfolio Solutions (MAPS®), at the end of 2021 funds under management in MAPS® across Pensions and Investment contracts were €13.6 billion (2020 €11.9 billion).
+Our key investment funds range is Irish Life Multi Asset Portfolio Solutions (MAPS®), at the end of 2023 funds under management in MAPS® across Pensions and Investment contracts were €13.8 billion (2022: €13.6 billion).

-Delivering top class customer service
+Delivering top quartile customer service

-A key goal and focus for our business is to deliver outstanding levels of service for customers and business partners.
-We're extremely proud of the way our teams demonstrated our core value of 'customer first' throughout 2021 and really stepped up and continued to support our customers through the unprecedented challenges of COVID-19.
-While most of our people worked remotely during 2021, we continued to deliver the highest standards of service to our customers and business partners.
+A key goal and focus for our business is to deliver consistently outstanding levels of service for our customers and business partners.
+We are extremely proud of the way our teams showed our core value of 'customer first' throughout 2023 and really stepped up and continued to support our customers.
+In an environment that has become even more challenging, in a cost-of-living crisis, where consumers have higher service and value expectations, Irish Life has revitalized our commitment to delivering the highest standards of customer experience by adopting new 'best practice' principles under the umbrella of our EPICC (Ease, Plan, Inform, Clear, Care) strategy.